 1 Who helped Günter Titsch with his initial idea?
-[4] 2 When were the first World Choir Games held?
-3 Who decides which category of competition a choir can join?
+[1] 2 When were the first World Choir Games held?
+[1] 3 Who decides which category of competition a choir can join?
 Give two details.
-[2] 4 What does the ringing of the peace bell at the opening ceremony represent? .
+[2] 4 What does the ringing of the peace bell at the opening ceremony represent?
 [1] 5 Where do 'friendship concerts' typically take place?
 [1] 6 What opportunities does holding the World Choir Games give to a city?
 Give two details.
 [2] 7 What is the first thing that cities have to complete in order to hold the World Choir Games?
-[41 ITota [Tota ai.
-9]
+[1] 8 What can choirs gain from taking part in the World Choir Games?
+Give four details. [lo tal: 13]